twisted/twisted/docs/core/howto/process.rst

-To launch a process which reads and writes to the same places that the parent python program does, use this:
+To launch a process which reads and writes to the same places that the parent python program does, use this.
+This is not supported on Windows: